Cultivating a Center of Gravity

 Meditating on intention, making it the center of our lives, shaping our decisions and actions around it is a simple act, no great mystery of mystical revelation, but it is the foundation of great accomplishments.

-There is a simple spiritual truth that goes like this: You become what you meditate on.
-If you meditate on the feeling of spiritual longing, the wish to grow then this feeling itself will grow stronger and stronger and, over time, you will “become it”.
-Over time it will become the center of gravity around which your whole life revolves and confusion, the sense of being buffeted about by competing desires, wasted time will all dissolve like mist in the morning sun.
+There is a simple spiritual truth that goes like this: you become what you meditate on.
+If you meditate on the feeling of spiritual longing, the wish to grow, then this feeling itself will grow stronger and stronger and, over time, you will “become it.”
+Over time it will become the center of gravity around which your whole life revolves and confusion, the sense of being buffeted about by competing desires and wasted time will all dissolve like mist in the morning sun.

 An excellent example of this is the mala – the Tantric Buddhist beads used for counting mystic practices.
 The mala is a string of beads, 108 in all.
 When held on the string each bead is like a moment of life - good moment, bad moment, boring moment, happy moment, sad moment.
 When the string breaks the beads scatter wildly across the floor in disarray.
 The wish to grow, meditated upon and fanned into a fire, is the string upon which the beads of our life experiences are strung.
 Without the string the moments may be good or bad but they become a jumble with no depth, they scatter in disarray.
 The string through the heart of the mala and the heart of our lives is spiritual longing made into intention and then forged into a center of gravity.